alenbratanovic/LabsTest/_posts/apps/2014-05-16-storyana-48-autogenerated.md

   - Storytelling
 links:
   - http://paths.sheffield.ac.uk/storyana
+contact:
+  name: "Mark Hall from University of Sheffield"
 ---

 Winner in the category 'Most innovative app.' at Hack4Europe '12 - Belgium.
 Storyana is a novel interface for exploring Europeana's vast and interesting collections through short stories.